mycpphurts/Angels20/README.md

 # Angels20
-#### A tool made in python for self learning purposes and pen-testing
+#### A buncha tools made in python for self learning purposes and pen-testing

 # *DISCLAIMER*